ngspipes/main/docs/DSL.md

 ### A pipeline used on ChiP-Seq analysis

 In this section we present a pipeline used on ChiP-Seq analysis.
+This pipeline includes mapping with bowtie2, converting the output to bam format, sorting the bam file, creating a bam index file, running flagstat command, and removing duplicates with picard.
+So, this pipeline can be used in a ChiP-Seq pipeline that uses the resulting bam file for peak calling and creating heatmaps.
+Since those steps are generic that can be used for ATAC-Seq analysis too.

 ```